by The Trust's Executive Director Bahati VanPelt

 I wear my wristband because I have a personal history and a family history of mental health.
 I have family members who have dealt with mental health challenges as far back as I can remember.
 They have attended counseling and at times been committed for varying mental health diagnoses.
 I have also lost family members to behavior associated with mental health challenges.
 Unfortunately, as in many households across the country, we did not have frank and open conversations about mental health, recognizing symptoms and asking for help and seeking treatment.
 It was the topic no one discussed.
 It was our business and was to be kept “in house”.
 I can’t change the past, but I wear the wristband to make a difference today and in the future.

-In the two years I have worn my wristband, I hope it has become a symbol of strength, empowerment and encouragement to our players, my colleagues and anyone I have met along the way.
+In the three years I have worn my wristband, I hope it has become a symbol of strength, empowerment and encouragement to our players, my colleagues and anyone I have met along the way.
 It is much more than something I wear; it is who I am.

 If you believe that you're experiencing a mental health crisis we encourage you to seek help.
 In the process of helping yourself, you may be giving the courage to others to reach out for help as well.
 If you or someone you know is in crisis please call the NFL Life Line at 1-800-506-0078 or call 9-1-1 or head to your nearest local emergency room.